'Chameleonic' mother-of-two sentenced for kidnapping hoax

 Prosecutors agreed to seek a sentence on the low end of the sentencing range in exchange for Papini's guilty plea.
 That was projected to be between eight and 14 months in custody, down from the maximum 25 years for the two charges.

-She has offered no rationale for her actions, which stumped even independent mental health experts who said her actions don't conform with any typical diagnosis.
+She has offered no rationale for her actions, which stumped even independent mental health experts who said her actions didn't conform with any typical diagnosis.

+"Papini's painful early years twisted and froze her in myriad ways," Portanova said in arguing for home confinement.
+With her deception finally revealed, he said, "It is hard to imagine a more brutal public revelation of a person's broken inner self.
+At this point, the punishment is already intense and feels like a life sentence."

 Read More